euler-xyz/euler-liquidation-bot/README.md

 - `MIN_ETH_YIELD` - minimum liquidation yield in ETH
 - `PRV_KEY` - private key of the account executing EOA liquidations.
 The account needs to hold ETH to execute liquidation transactions.
 - `RECEIVER_SUBACCOUNT_ID` - optional ID of a sub-account to which the yield will be transfered after liquidation
+- `ONEINCH_API_URL` - optional [1inch swap](https://docs.1inch.io/docs/aggregation-protocol/api/swap-params) API URL.
+If set, the bot will try to swap as much collateral as possible first on 1inch, presumably at better rates, and the remainder on Uni V3 exact output.

 Optional - gas settings
 - `TX_FEE_MUL` - transaction fee multiplier.
 Default `maxFeePerGas` and `maxPriorityFeePerGas` [returned by provider](https://docs.ethers.io/v5/api/providers/provider/#Provider-getFeeData) will be multiplied by this value.